St Georges Basin

 A network of villages

-There are a number of villages dotted around the edge of this beautiful coastal lake.
-St Georges Basin on the northern shore is the largest and is close to Huskisson, the gateway to Jervis Bay Marine Park.
-Pick up pastries for breakfast at Kraken Sourdough or enjoy views of the lake from The Pelican Waterfront Cafe and Restaurant.
-Other villages around the lake include Sussex Inlet and Sanctuary Point.
+There are several villages dotted around the edge of this beautiful coastal lake.
+St Georges Basin, on the northern shore, is the largest and is close to Huskisson - the gateway to Jervis Bay Marine Park.
+Pick up pastries for breakfast at Kraken Sourdough, enjoy views of the lake from Waggy’s Waterfront Cafe or feast on pub classics at The Cooee Hotel.
+Other villages around the lake include Sussex Inlet and Sanctuary Point

-Sanctuary Point, St Georges Basin - Credit: Andy Hutchinson - Shoalhaven Tourism
+Pelicans, St Georges Basin - Credit: Shoalhaven Tourism

 An adventure wonderland

-The lake is teeming with fish.
-You can hire a boat and cast a line or join a tour with Fishabout.
-There are also tributaries worth exploring such as Wandandian Creek in Corramy Regional Park, a lovely spot for picnics and bushwalking.
-The Anabranch Loop and Delta Track are rewarding walking tracks in the area.
+To explore the pristine waterways, hire a kayak from Sea Kayak Jervis Bay Hire.
+The lake is teeming with fish, keeping anglers busy.
+Check out the tributaries such as Wandandian Creek in Corramy Regional Park, a lovely spot for picnics and bushwalking.
+The Anabranch Loop and Delta Track are popular walking trails in the area.

-At Sanctuary Point, rent a bicycle from Bikes at the Basin and pedal along cycling tracks to Jervis Bay.
-Just a two-minute drive from town, enjoy a slice of rural life at Woods Farm, where you can meet (and feed) farm animals, and explore the onsite coffee shop, boutique store and gardens.
+Pedal along cycling tracks to Jervis Bay.
+Just a two-minute drive from town, enjoy a slice of rural life at The Woods Farm, where you can meet (and feed) farm animals, play chess outside and enjoy a pizza lunch in the garden.
+Guests staying at the cottages or glamping tents can even enjoy complimentary bikes, while young guests can enjoy activities such as treasure hunts, nature walks, craft and food workshops during the school holidays.

 Getting there